codership/documentation/galeracluster/source/documentation/arbitrator.rst

 In the event that Galera Arbitrator fails, it won't affect cluster operation.
 You can attach a new instance to the cluster at any time and there can be several instances running in the cluster.

-.. note:: For more information on using Galera Arbitrator for making backups, see :doc:`backup-cluster`.
+For more information on using Galera Arbitrator for making backups, see :doc:`backup-cluster`.

+.. _`starting-arbitrator`:

 -----------------------------
 Starting Galera Arbitrator
 -----------------------------
-.. _`starting-arbitrator`:

 Galera Arbitrator is a separate daemon from Galera Cluster, called ``garbd``.
 This means that you must start it separately from the cluster.
 It also means that you cannot configure Galera Arbitrator through the ``my.cnf`` configuration file.